sramey17911/CEG2410/Assignments/ITPlan.md

 - Infrastructure (power & networking)
 - Types of systems (and purposes)
 - Software / service needs
+- Type of network LAN or WAN
+- Type of external and internal security measures (Castle Doctrine)
+- Types of permissions authorized to said personnel

 Your plan should use good markdown formatting to make it presentable.